SalishSeaCast/docs/tidalcurrents/tidal_current_sensitivity.rst

 * The 6 months time series has two significant differences that lead us to believe that these ellipses are a better representation of the currents:

-      * a.
-The smaller surface currents indicates that it averages out some of the surface currents that are due to winds or Fraser River outflow.
+    * The smaller surface currents indicates that it averages out some of the surface currents that are due to winds or Fraser River outflow.
-      * b.
-The smoother variations throughout the water column.
+    * The smoother variations throughout the water column.
 It is not logical for the flow to fluctuate every couple of meters throughout the water column.

 * Also a longer time series allows the tidal constituents to separate, we can be certain that we are only looking at the M2 tidal constituent.